 Managing diabetes can be complex.
 But with Dexcom CLARITY®, diabetes data reporting and management are now made simple.

 You will have quick access to important insights that help in the assessment of your health: highs, lows, daytime, nighttime and best day.
-Additionally, you can find your estimated A1C, average glucose reading, risk for hypoglycemia and more.
+Additionally, you can find your average glucose reading and risk for hypoglycemia and more.

 With CLARITY’s compare feature, you can evaluate your glucose improvement over time.
 Identify problem areas with the comprehensive data tool and evaluate if your diabetes management solutions are working.